Products & Practices

 Linen and Cotton are known to be strong fibers.
 And they both have amazing properties that ticked a lot of boxes for my Brand.
 The strength of the fiber directly contributes to the strength of the fabric the garment is made of.
 Thus, making the items long-lasting.
 Cotton garments can last you a while but a linen garment will go way beyond that if looked after correctly.
 So combined they make a great base cloth.
 With each wash the fabric becomes softer, making it lovely against your smalls skin.

 I searched tirelessly to find a UK printers that share the same thoughts on been as sustainable and Eco friendly as possible.
 No manufacturing process is without impact on the environment however Digital Textile Printing is certainly one of the friendlier in today's UK textile industry.

 The inks used by the printers to produce our designs are certificated as Azo dye free.
 The dyes are cured using a combined pressure and dry heat process that does not require water.

 I strongly believe in Slow Fashion and do not follow seasons or trends.

 My garments are made to order, so there is no dead stock.
 I strategically cut the garments to reduce waste fabric as much as possible.

 I produce all garments in-house which reduces the cost and environmental impact of shipping and transportation over the life of producing each garment.

 All the packaging I use to send out the products to you are either recyclable materials - paper packaging or biodegradable.
 I encourage this packaging to be recycled or composted by the recipient.

-Natural fibers like linen will wrinkle and crease.
+Natural fibers like linen and cotton will wrinkle and crease.
 You just have to accept this as part of the look.
 However if you really want to iron the garment please use a medium heat with a pressing cloth whilst the garment is still damp.